call us today

 When an individual is granted a driver’s license in the state of Florida, they agree to follow Florida’s traffic laws and regulations.
 The failure to follow those rules and regulations can result in the loss of the individual’s driver’s license, expensive fines and/or prison time.

 If you have been charged with a reckless driving offense in Gainesville, or any of the surrounding areas of Florida, including Ocala, Alachua, and Lake City, contact the Galigani Law Firm.
 Dean Galigani is knowledgeable in all areas of Florida’s motor vehicle and traffic laws and may be able to help you with your alleged reckless driving traffic offense.
-Call the Galigani Law Firm today for a free consultation at (352) 375-0812 today.
+Call the Reckless Driving attorneys in Gainesville at Galigani Law Firm today for a free consultation at (352) 375-0812.

 According to Fla.
 Stat. § 316.192, reckless driving can occur when an individual drives any vehicle with the intentional disregard for the safety of others or property.
 Additionally, if an individual flees from a police officer, they can be charged with reckless driving.
 This is known as reckless driving per se, which means the intent of the individual does not matter.
 It does not matter if the individual is driving without regard for the safety of others or property; if they flee from a police officer, they can automatically be arrested and charged with reckless driving.